redox-os/book/src/porting-applications.md

 - If your program use a tarball, you can quickly remove the `git` and `rev` data types.
 - If your program use a Git repository, you can quickly remove the `tar` data type.
-- If you don't need to pin a commit hash for the most recent stable release, you can quickly remove the `rev` data type.
+- If you don't need to pin a Git tag or commit hash for the latest stable release or last working commit, you can quickly remove the `rev` data type.
 - If the program don't need C, C++ or patched Rust dependencies, you can quickly remove the `dependencies = []` section.

-After the `#TODO` you will write your current porting status.
+After the `#TODO` comment you will write your current porting status.

 ## Cookbook

 The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't undertstand them.

-Part of this process is to use `glibc` (GNU C Standard Library) which don't support Redox system calls, to make the compiler use `relibc` (Redox C Library) the Cookbook needs to tell the build system of the program or library to use it, it's done with environment variables.
+Part of this process is to use `glibc` (GNU C Standard Library) which don't support Redox system calls, to make the compiler use `relibc` (Redox C Standard Library) Cookbook need to tell the build system of the program or library to use it, it's done with environment variables and target/platform flags for the Redox target.

-The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems aren't standardized or adapted for cross-compilation.
+Cookbook have build system templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems or programs aren't standardized or adapted for cross-compilation.

-(Some build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to figure this out)
+(Build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to read their documentation, program/library specific configuration or hack them)

 ### Cross Compiler

-Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers on GitLab ([GCC](https://gitlab.redox-os.org/redox-os/gcc), [LLVM](https://gitlab.redox-os.org/redox-os/llvm-project), [Rust](https://gitlab.redox-os.org/redox-os/rust) and [build server](https://static.redox-os.org/toolchain/)).
+Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers on GitLab ([GCC](https://gitlab.redox-os.org/redox-os/gcc), [LLVM](https://gitlab.redox-os.org/redox-os/llvm-project), [Rust](https://gitlab.redox-os.org/redox-os/rust) and their [pre-compiled binaries](https://static.redox-os.org/toolchain/)).

 ### Cross Compilation

-The Cookbook behavior is for cross-compilation because it reduces the requirements to run programs on Redox and allow us to do Redox development from Linux.
+The Cookbook default compilation type is cross-compilation because it reduces the requirements to run programs on Redox and allow us to do Redox development from Linux and other Unix-like systems.

-By default Cookbook use the architecture of your host system but you can change it easily on your `.config` file (`ARCH?=` field).
+By default Cookbook use the CPU architecture of your host system but you can change it easily on your `.config` file (`ARCH?` environment variable).

-- Don't use a hardcoded CPU architecture on the `script` data types of your `recipe.toml`, it breaks cross-compilation.
+- Don't use a hardcoded CPU architecture in the `script` data types of your `recipe.toml`, it breaks cross-compilation with a different CPU architecture is used by the build system.
-- All recipes must use our cross-compilers, a Cookbook template does this automatically but it's not always possible, study the build system of your program/library to find these options or patch the configuration files.
+- All recipes must use our cross-compilers, a Cookbook template does this automatically but it's not always possible, read the build system configuration of your program/library to find these options or patch the configuration files.

 ### Templates